wwb-carwash/.github/README.md

-# wwb-carwash GmbH & Co.
-KG
+# wwb-carwash GitHub settings repository
-Official GitHub organization profile of the wwb-carwash GmbH & Co.
-KG.
+used to change the public readme file fo the wwb-carwash organization.